Cantera/cantera/CONTRIBUTING.md

   (for example, comment lines starting with `//!` or comment blocks starting with `/*!`; do not use `///` or `/**` in new code)
 * Doxygen-style groupings should bracket code using `//! @{` and `//! @}`
+* Indicate the version added for new functions and classes with an annotation like `@since New in Cantera X.Y` where `X.Y` is the next Cantera version.
+This notation should also be used indicate significant changes in behavior.
 * Avoid defining non-trivial functions in header files
 * Header files should include an 'include guard'
 * Protected and private member variable names are generally prefixed with